-Japanese kickboxing is a mix of karate and Muay Thai techniques and rules put into one style of fighting.
-In some way, you can look at it as karate with full-contact rules.
-And the founders of this style were boxing promoter Osamu Noguchi, and Tatsuo Yamada.
+Japanese kickboxing is a hybrid version of karate with full-contact rules, which is based on a mix of karate and Muay Thai rules put into one style of fighting.
+The founders of this style were Tatsuo Yamada and boxing promoter Osamu Noguchi, who first named their style “Kickboxing.”

 Keep reading this article to learn more about Japanese kickboxing.
 We are going to explore its Japanese kickboxing history and see how it compares with other styles of kickboxing.

 Japanese kickboxing is a martial art created as a hybrid mix of karate techniques and Muay Thai rules.
 It emerged in the 1950s in Japan as a result of a big rivalry between these two arts.
 In its initial form, most techniques came from Kyokushin while the rules were from Muay Thai.
 But over time, Japanese kickboxing has evolved a lot and now also includes advanced techniques from western boxing.

 The emphasis is on fast footwork, blitz attacks, high output of punches, and fast kicks.
 It is a clean style where all fighters are very technical when it comes to both offense and defense.
 Japanese kickboxers tend to be disciplined during the exchanges, always keeping their hands up and delivering fast counterattacks.

 In the initial form, Japanese kickboxers could also use dirty tactics like headbutts and powerful throws.
 The main idea behind this decision was to make it different from Muay Thai.
 But these moves got banned in 1966 to improve safety.